jstaffans/galapagos/README.md

 See [links](https://github.com/jstaffans/galapagos/blob/master/links.md) for more information on GraphQL and the ideas behind it.

+## Development

+To help you into the Galapagos source code, there's an [annotated overview](http://jstaffans.github.io/galapagos/) of the source code in the spirit of literate programming.

 ## Status

 Galapagos is still very much pre-alpha software and nearly everything is subject to change.